If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Japanese Bottles Bonus Minigame

 Inside Banjo's House, if you stand close to Bottle's picture and look at it in first person, you will start a minigame where you try to solve puzzles while under a time limit (Almost a carbon copy of Banjo-Tooie's opening level minigame).
-If you solve a puzzle, Bottles will tell you a cheat code that you can enter into the Sandcastle floor that manipulates Banjo's appearence.
+If you solve a puzzle, Bottles will tell you a cheat code that you can enter into the Sandcastle floor that manipulates Banjo's appearance.
 Exclusive to the Japanese version of the game, once Bottles tells you the code for a particular puzzle, he will wait for the player to press A or B to advance his text box.
-On US v1.0, PAL, US v1.1, and XBLA, Bottles will not wait for the player and will promptly return the player to Banjo's House when he tells the cheat.
+On US v1.0, European, US v1.1, and XBLA, Bottles will not wait for the player and will promptly return the player to Banjo's House when he tells the cheat.
 This was most likely changed to give the player more time to write down or memorize the cheat before it disappears from the text box.
 If you don't press A or B, you can see unused portions of the demos found on earlier versions of the game.
 For example, at the end of the Banjo's House Puzzle, you can see Banjo beak barge out of bounds before going back in his house on Japanese.